latommyla/My-Portfolio/README.md

 # TL Portfolio

 My new portfolio for the year 2022.
+Newly designed and responsive.

 ## Preview